 There are multiple ways to accumulate wealth through investing in a mutual fund.
 Here’s all you need about the Lumpsum vs SIP vs Step-up SIP, to make the right investing decisions discuss some conventional and modern methods of financing.

-Lumpsum: One of the most popular and oldest ways of investing in mutual funds is making a lump sum investment.
+One of the most popular and oldest ways of investing in mutual funds is making a lump sum investment.
 It is a one-time bulk investment in a mutual fund.
 The time of entering the market is crucial in lumpsum investment.

 It can give you good returns when the market is in a bull run but may not provide returns in a bear run.
 No one knows exactly when a bull market is ending, and a bear market is starting.
 The investments’ entry and exit are crucial, depending on market conditions.

-SIP: An SIP or a Systematic Investment Plan, involves a fixed amount going towards a mutual fund; on a daily, weekly, monthly, quarterly, half-yearly, or annually basis.
-A SIP is the most common way of investing in a mutual fund.
+A SIP or a Systematic Investment Plan, involves a fixed amount going towards a mutual fund; on a daily, weekly, monthly, quarterly, half-yearly, or annual basis.

-Step-up SIP: Step-up SIP is the lesser-known way of investing in a mutual fund.
+Step-up SIP is the lesser-known way of investing in a mutual fund.
 With this way of investing, SIP can be increased on a half-yearly and yearly basis.
 As in percentage or numbers of the current SIP.

-Let’s understand all three ways with the help of an example.
+Let’s understand all three ways with the help of an example

 Let’s say you want to save for your child’s higher education, who is just born.
 So, ideally, you have 16 years to invest until your child reaches that age; by then, the cost of graduation would be around ₹10,00,000.

-You will make the investment in the BSE Sensex Index to take advantage of the growth of the entire index.
+You will make an investment in the BSE Sensex Index to take advantage of the growth of the entire index.
 Now, let’s understand which could be the ideal way to save for your child’s future as per your budget.

 Source: EduFund Research Team